go-while/nntp-mongodb-storage/README.md

  - This concurrent approach enables parallel retrieval of articles, leading to improved performance and reduced read times, especially when dealing with a large number of articles.

- - The main program can control the level of concurrency by setting the number of MongoWorker_Reader instances (getWorker) to be launched.
+ - The main program can control the level of concurrency by setting the number of MongoWorker_Reader instances (GetWorker) to be launched.

  - Each worker will independently process read requests, making it possible to efficiently retrieve multiple articles simultaneously.